If you have a business that relies on interfacing with the Internet, then you will need to make plans for a power

 "Most entrepreneurs are very positive.
 They're not thinking they will ever encounter disaster," says James Rivera, associate administrator for the Office of Disaster Assistance at the U.S. Small Business Administration in Washington.

-The Blackout Tracker Report tell us there were 14.2 million people affected by power outages in 2014.
-So, chances are high your business will be affected and you should be prepared.
+tell us there were 14.2 million people affected by power outages in 2014.
+So, chances are high your business will be affected and you should

 Today, power outages affect business in many more ways than they did ten or fifteen years ago.
 A reliance on high tech items, adds to the headaches many face when they experience a loss of power.
 Security Systems, Internet access, cash registers, are just some of the newer systems that companies have dependent upon power now, that they may not have had a few years ago.